flyingoverclouds/PMOS486/README.md

 # PMOS486
-a basic operating system bootstrapper for x86 Protected Mode bootstrapper
+a basic operating system bootstrapper for Intel x86 Protected Mode

 A raw 'operating system' bootstraper created before (and updated while) my university cursus (start of 90s).
 The goal was to understand and implement a switch from Intel i80286 Real Mode (MSDOS environment) to Protected mode (modern OS process isolation), the very first steps of a modern OS boot.